 Employees can also participate in gamification activities by reporting suspected phishing material.
 A key capability that phishing simulation platforms need to provide is employee risk scoring.
 By reporting suspected phishing and successfully completing assigned training, employees can decrease their internal risk score, which can also become a key performance indicator tracked by the enterprise.

 Just like how specific applications, software, and operating systems are more prone to vulnerabilities than others, so are employees.
 Instead of conducting regular or more frequent patching, your most vulnerable employees need to be trained more frequently and have their access permissions evaluated.

 If you have an employee who consistently clicks on phishing material, and that same employee has administrative access to your most trusted assets, perhaps this access should be evaluated until they can prove their cyber resiliency.

 The goal of conducting regular phishing simulations is that your employees learn how to spot phishing attempts and lower their phish click rates.
 At CanIPhish, we've seen enterprises have phish click rates as high as 40%.
 A good benchmark to aim for with periodic training is phish click rates of 5% or less across the enterprise.

-Cyber criminals invest weeks and even months in researching new techniques to phish employees and expecting the average business to invest this same amount of time and effort isn't feasible.
-It's for this reason that entire vendor ecosystem has been developed, where you can choose from open-source or commercial solutions.
-Before choosing a solution you should evaluate which of the following criteria is most important to you:
+Cyber criminals invest weeks and even months in researching new techniques to phish employees, and expecting the average business to invest this same amount of time and effort isn't feasible.
+It's for this reason that the entire vendor ecosystem has been developed, where you can choose from open-source or commercial solutions.
+Before choosing a solution, you should evaluate which of the following criteria is most important to you: